lqian5/Twitter_Text_Analysis/README.md

-# NLP Project (ongoing)
+# NLP Project

-Model customer service conversation on Twitter
+Note:

+See Jupyter Notebook for more information on the project.

+Data is not added due to its size.
+A small sample data is in the data folder.